Gyeeta Architecture

 - Assigns appropriate

-) based on Network adjacency and availability. - Acts as the Alert Manager and co-ordinates Alert Trigger Actions with the Alert Agent
+madhavaintermediate servers to each of the monitored hosts (partha) based on Network adjacency and availability. - Acts as the Alert Manager and co-ordinates Alert Trigger Actions with the Alert Agent

 - Coordinates with the one or more

-to resolve Network Flow Dependencies - Tracks Cluster wide Service and other Statistics
+madhavato resolve Network Flow Dependencies - Tracks Cluster wide Service and other Statistics

 - Uses Postgres DB as the datastore to store Cluster and Global level statistics including Alerts